justnonamenoname/lt/readme.md

 This is known from the position of the lifeticle itself - the very sensation of visual information without the sensation of "yourself" is only possible if the sensation and the so-called observer exist.
 Detection of the lifeticle will lead to the question: how to understand that it has the property of qualia and that it is a lifeticle?
 Since qualia is based on quantum information, qualia cannot be directly detected.
-If qualia consists of frames, then the simultaneity of frames also adds to the detection problem.
+The simultaneity of frames also adds to the detection problem.
 Experiments in quantum physics take place in an isolated environment and it is unknown whether qualia exists in them, unlike in the brain environment.
 To understand this, it is necessary to research the convergence of signals for qualia and the transition of information to the quantum level, as well as to research the feedback in the form of collapse.
 This is the only way to research qualia and solve the "hard problem of consciousness."